Consulting

 According to a 2020 PwC report, 81% of banking executives are overwhelmed by the current technological change that requires constant restructuring of business processes.
 One of the innovations that are impacting the banking industry is enterprise automation forming the core of many digital transformation strategies today.

-In this article, we delve into the topic to show you the potential of Robotic Process Automation in commercial banking and other financial institutions, discuss its most important benefits and use cases in banking, and outline the key challenges banks face when implementing RPA.
+In this article, we delve into the topic to show you the potential of Robotic Process Automation in investment banking, commercial banking, and other financial institutions, discuss its most important benefits and use cases in banking, and outline the key challenges banks face when implementing RPA.

 What is Robotic Process Automation?